 Where and How Does Arsenic Get Into Drinking Water?

 Arsenic is a metal-like substance that is found in small amounts in the environment.
 It occurs in groundwater as a natural element.
 Arsenic in groundwater is as a result of contamination that is caused by the release of hazardous wastes from industries that use arsenic in their production.

 Arsenic can get into drinking water in two major ways.
 One is through mineral deposits.
 These mineral deposits contain a high level of arsenic, and groundwater flowing through these minerals can dissolve the arsenic.
 When the groundwater dissolves the mineral deposits, arsenic finds its way into the well, thereby entering into your drinking water.

 The other way arsenic can get into your drinking water is y having contact with hazardous wastes.
 Some industries use arsenic in their production, and the waste materials from these industries can get into the water, transmitting arsenic into the water.
 Arsenic is used in wood preservatives, in pesticides, and glass, improper disposal of this waste can contaminate groundwater with arsenic.

 Arsenic generally has no smell, color, or taste.
 This makes it challenging to know if your water contains arsenic.
 The only way to tell if your water has arsenic is to test the water.

 What are the concerns?

-Ingesting groundwater that contains arsenic can cause severe health problems (and even death) over time - as much exposure as possible increases the risk of lung cancer, heart disease, diabetes, amputations, and renal failure.
+Ingesting arsenic groundwater can cause severe health problems (and even death) over time – as much exposure as possible increases the risk of lung cancer, heart disease, diabetes, amputations, and renal failure.

 In addition, arsenic affects human development at all stages of life.
 Arsenic exposure during pregnancy can result in heart malformations, brain damage, deafness, blindness, skeletal deformities, and mental retardation.
 The effects on fetuses and infants who ingest contaminated breast milk are also severe.